kirbydesign/designsystem/.github/ISSUE_TEMPLATE/enhancement-request.md

 <!--
-Explanation of applied labels can be found here: https://github.com/kirbydesign/designsystem/labels -->
+Explanation of applied labels can be found here: https://github.com/kirbydesign/designsystem/labels

+The good issue: contains only one issue, is self-contained, is specific & unambigious, follows the template, has a good title, is easy to read and contains screenshots & -recordings
+-->

+[ ] I have written a [good issue](../CONTRIBUTING.md/#issue)

 ## Describe the enhancement
 [ Replace this paragraph with a clear and concise description of what the enhancement is.
 I.e: I would like Component X to be able to ... ]